CprimeLearningLabs/terraform-aws-intro/labs/lab-4.7-Functions/lab4.7-functions.md

 :question: What is the effect in the execution plan on the number of application nodes?
 What does that tell you about the computed cluster size and how that value was derived?

-Now edit the terraform.tfvars file to set the one of the input variables.
+Now edit the `terraform.tfvars` file to set one of the input variables.

-* Set the value of load_level to “high”.
+* Set the value of `load_level` to “high”.

 Run terraform plan:
 ```